Streptomyces hygroscopicus

 Streptomyces hygroscopicus is a bacterial species in the genus Streptomyces.
 It was first described by Hans Laurits Jensen in 1931.

 Biochemistry

 Cultures of different strains of S. hygroscopicus can be used to produce several chemical compounds or enzymes.

 Small molecules

 Immunosuppressants

 Sirolimus (also known as rapamycin) is an antifungal and immunosuppressant that has been isolated from S. hygroscopicus from soil samples from Easter Island.
 Ascomycin is another immunosuppressant produced by some strains of S. hygroscopicus; it has a similar structure to sirolimus and can be used to treat autoimmune diseases and skin diseases and can help prevent rejection after an organ transplant.

 Antibiotics

-The antibiotics geldanamycin, hygromycin B, nigericin, validamycin, and cyclothiazomycin are found in S. hygroscopicus.
+The antibiotics geldanamycin, hygromycin B, nigericin, validamycin, clethramycin, and cyclothiazomycin are found in S. hygroscopicus.
+Clethramycin shows antifungal activity against the fungi Aspergillus, Candida, and Cryptococcus.The biosynthesis of clethramycin gene cluster was identified in Streptomyces mediocidicus strain ATCC23936.